 1. To assess the amount of daylight you have to work with in most settings, you will hold your hand to the horizon with your palm facing you with your pinky on the horizon.
 Each finger will be an hour.
 If you have three fingers (hours), you will want to focus on shelter first, then fire.
 Any less then three fingers and you will wan to start with fire, because the fire will provide comfort, a small victory and protection from predators.

 2. Shelter is your next concern, if you're someone who's fallen off of the cliff face then you will want to go to the base of the cliff to make your shelter.
 This will provide protection from almost all sides and with the sounds you will hear in this situation, that will provide a peace of mind that is invaluable.
 Should you be in an area that's not next to a cliff face or too hard to double back, then you'll wan to find a sturdy wooded area that makes a natural choke point (funnel) into a place that is easy to defend if needed.
 Your shelter will be a lean to or a-frame shelter.
-Please reference Wilderness Survival or our post related to this.
+Please reference Wilderness Survival.

 3. Finally you will want to have fire, if not just for the warmth, it will strangely give you a small amount of peace about your situation having this victory to start your adventure.
 To make your fire there are many options.
 Of course you can use matches if you were such a forward thinker to do so.
 Should you be out in the wild with limited resources, I would recommend getting our free pdf of starting a fire 15 ways in the wild.
 If you're setting up can at the base of a cliff you will want to make your fire against the wall, so that the heat from the fire will reflect from the wall and back to your shelter.
 Likewise, if you're in the woods and are in an area that is like a wall you can apply the same principals.